berthashipper/The-Flow-State/README.md

 # THE FLOW STATE: Neuro-Aesthetic Temporal Mapping

 ## Overview
-The Flow State (The Chronos V11.0) is a generative bio-feedback environment designed to facilitate and maintain deep work states.
+[THE FLOW STATE](https://berthashipper.github.io/The-Flow-State/) is a generative bio-feedback environment designed to facilitate and maintain deep work states.
 By integrating linear temporal progression with reactive generative art and binaural auditory stimulation, the system creates a closed-loop environment that visualizes focus.
 Unlike traditional productivity timers that utilize intrusive notifications, this project leverages neuro-aesthetic principles to provide a non-distracting, peripheral awareness of time passing.

 ## Scientific Foundations